S2-group/robot-runner/README.md

 ## ROS2 / Experiments / house_world

-This experiment demonstrates a simplified version of the VU_BATTSIM example but then for ROS 2.
+This experiment demonstrates a simplified version of the VU_BATTSIM example but for ROS 2.
 It does not use the VU_BATTSIM plugin as that only supports ROS 1.
-However, it demonstrates how to setup an experiment which launches a specific world file with a robot model present.
+It demonstrates how to setup an experiment which launches a specific world file with a robot model present.
 It can be used to learn how to set this up for ROS 2 and what differs from the ROS 1 example.

 **NOTE:** The correct ROS version (**ROS 2**) needs to be sourced and activated as described above.